1. Total distance of route and date of ride?

 More than enough fuel along the way.

-The tweespoor dirt track from the N2 to Botrivier has some loose rocks and nasty ditches and you cannot always see far ahead on this track because of all its bends.
+The twin–track path from the N2 to Botrivier has loose rocks and nasty ditches and you cannot always see far ahead on this track because of all its bends.

 Be aware of tractors and other farm activities on the gravel road between Botrivier and Theewaterskloof dam.